 There is a perception that facial recognition technology is really expensive but it really depends on the use case.
 For example, the face recognition you use to log into your smartphone is basically free, whereas implementing facial recognition on hundreds of cameras at an airport may cost thousands of dollars.

-A workplace wanting to implement facial recognition is very affordable – or at least more affordable than you may think.
+When it comes to signing in workplace visitors, tracking time and attendance or checking contractor compliance, facial recognition is very affordable – or at least more affordable than you may think.

 The laws around the use of facial recognition vary from country to country.
 Here in Australia, the Privacy Act states that an organisation must only collect sensitive information about an individual if: